JetBrains-Research/reflekt/README.md

 **Note**, currently we support the following Reflekt and Kotlin versions:
 `1.5.30`, `1.5.21`, `1.5.20`, `1.5.10`, `1.5.0`

 Reflekt uses Gradle.
-If you have a Gradle project, you only need to do three things.
+If you have a Gradle project, you need to do the following steps to set up the Reflekt plugin.

-Firstly, set up the Reflekt plugin.
-You need to apply the plugin.
+Firstly, apply the plugin.
 In the `build.gradle.kts` file, add the following lines in the `plugins` section:

 ```kotlin